akka/akka/akka-docs/rst/java/lambda-persistence.rst

 are executed sequentially.
 It may delegate to asynchronous libraries, spawn futures, or delegate to other actors to achive parallelism.

+The journal plugin class must have a constructor without parameters or constructor with one ``com.typesafe.config.Config`` parameter.
+The plugin section of the actor system's config will be passed in the config constructor parameter.

 Don't run journal tasks/futures on the system default dispatcher, since that might starve other tasks.

 Snapshot store plugin API